itsananderson/itsananderson.github.io/source/_posts/2014-07-07-azure-blob-storage-and-node-listing-blobs.markdown

 date: 2014-07-07 17:33:03 -0700
 comments: true
 categories: Azure Node
+description: In this blog post, we cover how to list containers and blobs in an Azure Storage account.
 ---

 **This is part of a series on working with Azure Blob Storage in Node.**